mkonkel/DecomposeNavigation/README.md

 navigation.

 Assumptions:

 - Application should allow us to navigate from one screen to another.
 - Application should allow to pass some parameters from first to second screen.
 - Application should handle the screen rotation without loosing data.
+- Application should handle the Tab Navigation.
   ...

 In the next posts I will also cover the [Voyager](https://github.com/mkonkel/VoyagerNavigation), Circuit, Apyx and Composer navigation libraries.

 ### The project: